modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

 Additional information
 ========================

 The Assimulo package comes with a number of examples, showing how to use the different solvers on different types of problem.
-The examples are located in the examples folder.
+These examples can be found :doc:`here <examples>`.